Legal Help Stripping Liens and Removing Second Mortgages

 to schedule a free initial consultation.“Lien stripping is a great way to be paying for what your house is worth instead of what you owe.”

-People who owe more on their first mortgage than their house is currently worth can remove all junior liens (second/third/HELOC mortgages) on the property through a special process in conjuction with a Chapter 13 filing.
+People who owe more on their first mortgage than their house is currently worth can remove all junior liens (second/third/HELOC mortgages) on the property through a special process in conjunction with a Chapter 13 filing.
 When your case is completed, you own your home subject to only the first mortgage.
 All other liens are gone, and that can include HOA liens as well.

 Meiners Law Office, PLC works with experienced appraisers to conduct an appraisal of your property to determine if filing Chapter 13 is appropriate for you, and also utilizes new electronic appraisal systems to keep your costs down if your home is eligible for this newer system.
 While many people may qualify for lien stripping due to decreased home values, that does not necessarily mean it is right for you.
 As part of the forward-thinking and long-term planning process, attorney Ross Meiners will discuss your property’s worth, your objectives, and your debts before establishing whether removing additional mortgages is appropriate based on your circumstances.
 Generally, if you plan to stay in your home for a length of time, then those situations are ideal for stripping liens of your home.Only Pay the First Mortgage, not the Second or Third

 During your case and after, you will only have to continue paying the first mortgage on your property, so long as mortgage is successfully stripped from your property.
 The case even allows you to cure an arrearage or delinquency on the first mortgage.
 A Chapter 13 is a route to keeping your home.
 Your attorney will handle all the paperwork, filings, and proceedings with the lender for you.
-Additionally, he will be by your side throughout the entire case, providing guidance and answering questions.